milaix/PixelWEB/README.md

 📂 | These templates are open source but you cant make a repository like this and steal it all.
 You can use them freely for websites but not to steal them and make your repository.

-❤️ | You can show your support by giving this repository a star or subscribe to pixelatedguyx on youtube.
+❤️ | You can show your support by giving this repository a star or subscribe to milaix0 on youtube.

 🌀 | Current version 1.0 Codename AERO.